Tonnishtha/python-exercises/README.md

-# This is a repository with some small python exercises for interviewing candidates.
+# This is a repository with some python exercises.